 3-Zone Progressive Design sets apart Bausch + Lomb’s multifocal lens offerings from other multifocal lenses.

-Multifocal lenses are contacts with multiple prescriptions in one lens to target near, intermediate, and distance vision.
+Multifocal contacts come with multiple prescriptions in one lens to target near, intermediate, and distance vision.
 This helps people with presbyopia see clearly at any distance.

 Multifocal lenses are made with soft and rigid gas-permeable materials, but soft multifocal lenses are more popular because they provide wearers with better initial comfort.